yousifheikal/Module-Pool/README.md

 ✨ Application Features

 🔍 View all employees in a custom screen                                      🧩 Cleanly separated business logic using OOABAP

 ➕ Create a new employee record with input validations                         📝 Update existing employee data

-❌ Delete employee record with confirmation            🔄 Clear form & Refresh list dynamically
+❌ Delete employee record Or Delete All Employess with confirmation            🔄 Clear form & Refresh list dynamically

 ━━━ ✦❘༻༺❘✦ ━━━ ━━━ ✦❘༻༺❘✦ ━━━